urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 </div>

-The .gitignore allows you to tell github *not* to track certain files in local repository folders, which can be useful.
+The `.gitignore` file allows you to tell github *not* to track certain files in local repository folders, which can be useful (more on this later).
+There are programming language specific `.gitignore` template files that we suggest using (there even one for `R`).

 Note that you can also set a license for your repository!
 These outline usage rights, limitations, and terms for your repository.